antinos/Dimensionality_Reduction-ImageJ/README.md

 ```
 Which pulls ONLY NUMERICAL data from an ImageJ results table to build an N stack of nx1 images, where N is the number of samples (stacks) and n is the number of dimensions.
 Maybe counter-intuitively, the table should be ordered with rows as dimensions and columns as samples.

-**As an example**, adding RNA-seq data of 837 single-cells from the GTEx project [GSE45878](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE45878) describing the expression of 22704 genes (I may have trimmed the original set a lttle) you can generate this very odd image stack:</br>
+**As an example**, adding RNA-seq data of 837 single-cells from the GTEx project [GSE45878](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE45878) describing the expression of 22704 genes (I may have trimmed the original set a little) you can generate this very odd image stack:</br>
 <img src="https://aws1.discourse-cdn.com/business4/uploads/imagej/original/3X/1/2/122a7d9f889d1b0511b89909720bb4753d485224.png" width="690">

 From which you can plot the following (example using UMAP):</br>